-My son and his girlfriend and I were enjoying a lovely dinner out @ “Les Antiquaries” when the thunder and lightning started, followed by pouring rain, which seemed to be falling harder and harder.
+My son and his girlfriend and I were enjoying a lovely dinner out when the thunder and lightning started, followed by pouring rain, which seemed to be falling harder and harder.
 We were seated outside on the sidewalk, luckily, we had an awning protecting us overhead but not enough to stop the rain from splashing back up at us, making us wet and cold.
 Time to make a run for it!

 I removed my shoes and held on to them, trying to save them from any further damage.
 Now running barefoot along the sidewalks, the thought of dog urine made me cringe, too late to worry now!
 We never expected to see a taxi let alone catch one, but luck was on our side.
 We crammed ourselves into the backseat of the taxi, completely soaked, even for a Vancouver girl, this was crazy rain!

 We arrived at our apartment building, racing up the stairs, wet and wanting to change into dry clothes.
 I fumbled around in my handbag for the keys…where are my keys?
 OMG! where are my keys?!!
-To be clear, this was my small, wallet size handbag, there wasn’t much digging around to do.
+To be clear, this was my small, wallet-size handbag, there wasn’t much digging around to do.
 I was beside myself, everyone had a turn looking into my handbag, the keys were definitely not there.
-Then I realized, they must have fallen out in the taxi on the way to dinner.
+I then realized, they must have fallen out in the taxi on the way to dinner.

 Omg…what to do now?
 We managed to find a locksmith that would come to our rescue, it would be an hour or so until the locksmith finally arrived.
 He assessed the work and with his calculator determined it would cost 225 euros but since it was late Sunday night, it would cost triple time…are you doing the math?
 Yes, 675 euros to open the fucking door.
 “NON-MERCI”!
 He voiced a few words back to us in French and we continued to tell him that we were not paying him and that he was taking advantage of us.
 The locksmith informs us that we now owe him 90 euros for his time.
 Here’s the thing, on the phone, dispatch told us it would cost 90 euros to complete the job, which is why we agreed for him to come in the first place.
-Idk, was the conversation lost in translation?
-Probably.
+Seriously, was the conversation lost in translation?

-In the meantime, I left my son, still arguing with the locksmith, mouthing to him, “just walk away”….I went next door to the Hotel Beaugency, a nice man was seated at reception, “parlez vous Anglais”?
-(If only I had a dollar for every time I said this).
+In the meantime, I left my son, still arguing with the locksmith, mouthing to him, “just walk away” I went next door to the Hotel Beaugency, a nice man was seated at reception, “parlez vous Anglais”?
 I explained, we locked ourselves out of our apartment and did he have room to accommodate the three of us.
 Not only was he able to give us two rooms for the price of one, he comped us our breakfast and managed to find us toothbrushes.
 So nice to have someone look after us instead of taking advantage of a situation.
 I wish I got his name…

 We had all just finished our showers and were getting ready to set off when there was a knock at our door.
 It was the building caretaker, she was dangling a set of keys, “are these yours?”
 I just about died, yes, yes but where did you get them?
 Apparently, the taxi driver had just dropped them off, only two hours too late, “Oh mon Dieu!”
-I didn’t know the name of the taxi company and kept hoping, “maybe” the taxi driver would find them and return our keys.
+I didn’t know the name of the taxi company and kept hoping, maybe the taxi driver would find them and return our keys.
 Lucky or not, our apartment address was on the set of keys, a little too late but it’s nice to know there are good people in the city of Paris.